ReScience/ReScience-submission/article/Poisot-2017.md

   data:
   notebook:
 Reproduction:
-  - "On the coexistence of specialists and generalists, David Sloan Wilson \& Jin Yoshimura, The American Naturalist 144:4, 692-707, 1994."
+  - "On the coexistence of specialists and generalists, David Sloan Wilson and Jin Yoshimura, The American Naturalist 144:4, 692-707, 1994."
 Bibliography:
   bibliography.bib
 ---